GameWithPixels/DiceFirmware/README.md

 ### Building

-Make sure that the *Makefile* `SDK_ROOT` variable is pointing to the correct folder.
+Make sure that the *Makefile* `SDK_ROOT` variable is pointing to the correct directory.

-Open a command line and go the folder where this repository is cloned and run `make`.
+Open a command line and go the directory where this repository is cloned and run `make`.

-The output files are placed in the `_builds` folder, by default those are debug files (not release).
+The output files are placed in the `_builds` directory, by default those are debug files (not release).
 The one that we want to program to the flash memory is the `.hex` file (more about this format [here](https://en.wikipedia.org/wiki/Intel_HEX)).